 So lets start by the usual Speedtest.net:

-As for Ooredoo, the speedtest is the highest of the benchmark with nearly 8mbps.
-It is a major improvement compared to ground floor and the connection was stable and consistent in this floor.
+As for Ooredoo, the bandwidth test is the highest of the benchmark with nearly 8mbps.
+The telecom operator also provides the lowest latency.
+It is a major improvement compared to first floor and the connection with our handset was stable and consistent in this floor.

 Fast.com results are quite similar.
 By comparing speedtest.net and fast.com results, we can conclude that there is no congestion issue at the IP Transit level.